-Want to participate in the 2017 SXSW Film Festival?
+Want to participate in the 2023 SXSW Film & TV Festival?
 If you’ve got a feature-length film to submit, you’re in the right place.

-- Your link must be to a secure, online version of your film via an external site (i.e. your own website, Vimeo, etc.)
+- Your submission link must be to a secure, online version of your film via an external site (i.e. your own website, Vimeo, unlisted Youtube, etc.)

-- Your link must be working BEFORE you complete your submission application
+- Your submission link must be working before you complete your submission application

-- Your link must be available through March 2017
+- Your submission link must be available through March 2023

-Within 48 hours of submitting you will receive a confirmation email from SXSW.
-THAT CONFIRMATION EMAIL WILL CONFIRM YOUR FILM HAS BEEN SUBMITTED PROPERLY.
-If you do not receive this letter within 48 hours, you should follow up by email to ensure your film has been submitted properly and is under consideration.
+You will receive a confirmation email from SXSW within 48 hours of your submission.
+This email will confirm that your film has been submitted correctly.
+If you do not receive this letter within 48 hours, please follow up via email to ensure your film has been submitted properly and is under consideration.

-To keep important SXSW emails from landing in your spam folder it's a good idea to add the following address to your contact list: email@example.com.
+To keep important SXSW emails from landing in your spam folder, add the following address to your contact list: email@example.com.

 - First Deadline: Tuesday, September 13, 2022 ($60)